 In the early 1960s Doug Tarca applied to ASC for salvage rights.
 They indicated that there was no objection to him salvaging it.
 However, it appears that he could not refind the wreck.
 In August 1974 with some others, he found the wreck.
 When they dived it, they found that the propeller had already been removed.
 Tarca said that there was some disturbance to the growth on the hull and that he suspected that the work had happened two or three years earlier.

-In fact, in 1971 the salvage vessel Radar while travelling to the South Pacific to salvage World War II wrecks stopped at the Yongala.
-They salvaged the prop.
+In fact, in 1971 the salvage vessel Radar while travelling to Papua New Guinea to salvage World War II wrecks stopped at the Yongala.
+They salvaged the eight ton prop.
 This may have also been when the bell was salvaged.
 This appears to have been done by Wally Gibbins as he certainly owned it in the period before his death in 2006.
 There is a bell in the Townsville Maritime Museum but it is unclear if the bell is the same one Wally Gibbins had.

 Tragedy and Controversy